ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

 You can choose to dump everything that you have permission for, or restrict to the criteria you’ve set in your current session filter, or specify tasks and/or groups manually.

+The download formats include:

+- OpenOffice/LibreOffice spreadsheet (ODS) format;
+- Microsoft Excel (XLSX);
+- A ZIP file containing multiple TSV files, one per worksheet.
+This is the least human-friendly format, but is good for automatically importing into statistics packages.

 Dump table data as SQL